 Small, Medium, and Large Cap

 Small cap companies have a market cap between $300 million to $2 billion.
 They are smaller companies, many of which recently went through their initial public offerings.
 They are riskier because they are more likely to default during a downturn.
 On the other hand, they have lots of room to grow and could become very profitable.
-The smallest small caps, with market caps between $250-$300 million are called micro caps, where as those with market caps less than $50 million are often referred to as nanocaps.
+The smallest small caps, with market caps of $250-$300 million, are called micro caps, where as those with market caps less than $50 million are often referred to as nanocaps.